Skip to main content

 • does not state the ground in full

-• does not give the tenant two weeks' notice
+• does not give the tenant the correct length of notice

 • is served when the tenant owes less than the minimum sum of arrears